Campbell-Muscle-Lab/FiberSim/docs/pages/demos/characterization/thin_sweep/thin_sweep.md

 ## How this worked

-This demonstration used a [FiberSim characterization structure](link to be added) and the
+This demonstration used a [characterization structure](../../../structures/characterization/characterization.html) and the
 + `freeform` characterization mode to run simulations:
 + using a single protocol file